About

 Education

-My formation in design has been both rigorous and multi-layered.
-I began with A-levels in Fine Art (A*), Photography (A*), and Psychology (A), followed by a Foundation Diploma in Art and Design, awarded at the highest level of Distinction.
-This combination of artistic training and humanistic study continues to inform the way I approach both space and narrative
+This was followed by a Foundation Diploma in Art and Design, awarded at the highest level of Distinction.
+This combination of artistic training and humanistic study continues to inform the way I approach both space and narrative.

 UNiversity of Cambridge

-During my undergraduate studies at Clare College, University of Cambridge, I read Architecture, where I studied under leading academics such as Professor James Campbell.
-My time at Cambridge instilled in me a precision of thought and a respect for architectural history that continues to underpin my work.
-I intend to pivot to Architectural History and Heritage at the University of Edinburgh, where I can refine this historical grounding within a broader cultural and theoretical framework through the next chapter of my undergraduate studies.
+During my undergraduate studies at Clare College, University of Cambridge, I read Architecture, studying under academics including Professor James Campbell.
+My time at Cambridge instilled in me a precision of thought and a disciplined approach to analysis, alongside a deep respect for architectural history.
+This experience continues to inform my work, shaping both my intellectual framework and my approach to the study of space and form.

 Languages

-Greek ~ German ~ Dutch
+Greek · German · Dutch

 Alongside my studies in Architecture, I am learning German, Greek and Dutch to deepen my engagement with architectural traditions and cultural history.
 Language, for me, is a way of entering into dialogue with other cultures and enriching the depth of my design practice.
 My Greek studies have allowed me to develop the Aegean branch of my practice, where I continue to work seasonally across Greece.